yaws-rs/io_uring-utils/io-uring-epoll/README.md

 When your io_uring meets your epoll 🥰

-Save system calls for setting file handle readiness checks especially in busy eventloops that have a lot of on/off readiness activity.
+Save system calls by setting file handle readiness checks especially in busy eventloops that have a lot of on/off readiness activity via io_uring interface.

-Please note that epoll is different to reqular poll and is only available on Linux kernel
+Please note that epoll is different to reqular poll and is only available on Linux kernel.

 Epoll itself has been in the Linux kernel around 20 years but io_uring has recently added the EpollCtl OpCode support in order to bypass the need of